Rubidium: Compounds

 Rubidium chloride (RbCl) is probably the most used rubidium compound: among several other chlorides, it is used to induce living cells to take up DNA; it is also used as a biomarker, because in nature, it is found only in small quantities in living organisms and when present, replaces potassium.
-Other common rubidium compounds are the corrosive rubidium hydroxide (RbOH), the starting material for most rubidium-based chemical processes; rubidium carbonate (Rb_{2}CO_{3}), used in some optical glasses, and rubidium copper sulfate, Rb_{2}SO_{4}·CuSO_{4}·6H_{2}O. Rubidium silver iodide (RbAg_{4}I_{5}) has the highest room temperature conductivity of any known ionic crystal, a property exploited in thin film batteries and other applications.
+Other common rubidium compounds are the corrosive rubidium hydroxide (RbOH), the starting material for most rubidium-based chemical processes; rubidium carbonate (Rb2CO3), used in some optical glasses, and rubidium copper sulfate, Rb2SO4*CuSO4*6H2O.
+Rubidium silver iodide (RbAg4I5) has the highest room temperature conductivity of any known ionic crystal, a property exploited in thin film batteries and other applications.

-Rubidium forms a number of oxides when exposed to air, including rubidium monoxide (Rb_{2}O), Rb_{6}O, and Rb_{9}O_{2}; rubidium in excess oxygen gives the superoxide RbO_{2}.
+Rubidium forms a number of oxides when exposed to air, including rubidium monoxide (Rb2O), Rb6O, and Rb9O2; rubidium in excess oxygen gives the superoxide link=Rubidium superoxide|RbO2.
 Rubidium forms salts with halogens, producing rubidium fluoride, rubidium chloride, rubidium bromide, and rubidium iodide.